 Q. Is Stingray leather legal?

-A. Stingrays are not an endangered species, but importation can be controlled.
-For the US one would need a license from US Fish and Wildlife Service to be legally imported.
+A. Stingrays are not an endangered species, but importing them is controlled.
+For the US one needs a license from US Fish and Wildlife Service.
 Faux shagreen needs no such license.

 Q. Is Stingray leather durable?